thirdweb-dev/typescript-sdk/etc/sdk.api.md

 //
 // @internal (undocumented)
 export function getRoleHash(role: Role): BytesLike;

+// Warning: (ae-internal-missing-underscore) The name "getRpcUrlOrSigner" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function getRpcUrlOrSigner(network: ChainOrRpc | SignerOrProvider, customRpcMap?: Record<number, string>): string | SignerOrProvider;

 // Warning: (ae-internal-missing-underscore) The name "hasFunction" should be prefixed with an underscore because the declaration is marked as @internal
 //